ccsmiguelangel/Platzi-AliceInAnimanoland/README.md

 - Optimizing the rendering process for better performance.

 Note: Use this property only when necessary, as it can consume additional resources.

+## Lesson 19 Part 1
+**Reduce Motion**
+This feature is designed for users who prefer minimal or no animations.
+We can use the media query `@media (prefers-reduced-motion: no-preference)` to:
+- Show animations for users who enjoy them.
+- Provide a reduced-motion experience for user who prefer it.

+This accessibility feature is available in:
+- macOs System Preference.
+- Windows Settings.
+- Various other operating systems and browsers.